 Monitoring the production rate and lifespan of immune cell subsets

 Because some drugs can decrease the number and/or repertoire of lymphocytes in the blood, it is important to determine whether this effect is caused by a decrease in the production of these cells in the bone marrow, or by an increase in the loss of these cells from the circulation.
 Working with researchers at Utrecht University, CHDR developed a novel approach to study the production rate and half-life of lymphocytes and specific lymphocyte populations.
 During the course of several weeks, healthy volunteers drank ‘heavy water’ (D2O, or 2H2O), a harmless form of water in which the hydrogen atoms are replace with deuterium atoms.
 Chemically, D2O behaves exactly like H2O; however, deuterium atoms can be measured using mass spectrometry.
 After drinking D2O, the deuterium atoms are incorporated in newly synthesised molecules, including DNA in developing lymphocytes.
 Thus, lymphocytes that developed during a specific window in time can be tracked using mass spectrometry, and biometric modelling can be used to estimate the production rate and lifespan of these cells.

 Monitoring the immuno-modulatory effects of conventional therapies

 Another elegant example is a study by CHDR researchers in the context of developing a therapeutic vaccine against cervical cancer.
 Cancer immunotherapy is nearly always combined with other treatment modalities such as surgery, radiotherapy, and/or chemotherapy.
 Given that both radiotherapy and chemotherapy have robust immunomodulatory effects, these treatments can potentially interfere with immunotherapy.
-To measure the effect of radiotherapy on the immune system, we studied 30 patients with cervical cancer who received external beam radiation therapy (EBRT).
-Using serial blood sampling, we followed the effects of EBRT on lymphocyte and myeloid cell populations, as well as the expression of costimulatory molecules, T cell reactivity, and the function of antigen-presenting cells.
-We found that EBRT has specific effects on both CD4+ and CD8+ T cells, leading to the conclusion that conventional radiotherapy profoundly suppresses the immune system in cervical cancer patients and may reduce the effects of immunotherapy both during and for several weeks after radiotherapy.
+To measure the effect of radiotherapy on the immune system, we conducted a study involving 30 patients with cervical cancer who received external beam radiation therapy (EBRT).
+Using serial blood sampling, we followed the effects of EBRT on lymphocyte and myeloid cell populations, as well as the expression of costimulatory molecules, T-cell reactivity, and the function of antigen-presenting cells.
+We found that EBRT has specific effects on both CD4+ and CD8+ T cells, leading to the conclusion that conventional radiotherapy profoundly suppresses the immune system in cervical cancer patients and may reduce the effects of immunotherapy both during radiotherapy and for several weeks afterwards.